 The novel structure of ECHORD++ also provided a blueprint for future EU projects - tapping untold potential and application possibilities and defining the future direction of robotics research.
-In fact, ECHORD++ has been recognized by the European Commission as the very first Digital Innovation Hub network in robotics2.
+In fact, the European Commission has recognized ECHORD++. as the very first Digital Innovation Hub network in robotics